DSsoli/scmopy/README.md

 ### scmopy Package

-Should you use the scmopy package to perform causal discovery, please kindly cite my original article and the original article by S.Shimizu and Y.Kano:
+Should you use the scmopy package to perform causal discovery, please cite my original article and the original article by S.Shimizu and Y.Kano:

 * Lee, Sanghoon (2024). **ESA-2SCM for Causal Discovery: Causal Modeling with Elastic Segmentation-based Synthetic Instrumental Variable**, *SnB Political and Economic Research Institute,* *1,* 21. <snbperi.org/article/230> [[ARTICLE LINK]](http://www.snbperi.org/article/230)